Overview of the Japanese Language

 - ありがとう (Arigatou) / ありがとうございます (Arigatou gozaimasu) – Thank you (informal / formal)

-- すみません (Sumimasen) – Excuse me / Sorry (to get attention, ask for help or apologize)
+- すみません (Sumimasen) – Excuse me / Sorry (use for getting someone's attention, ordering, or polite small apologies)

-- ごめんなさい (Gomen nasai) – I'm sorry (sincere, personal apology)
+- ごめんなさい (Gomen nasai) – I'm sorry (for more personal or heavier apologies)

-Tip: Always use the polite form with strangers or in official contexts.
+Tip: Always use polite forms and a gentle tone—ending with “-masu” or “-desu” is safe with strangers or in official contexts.

 Additional useful expressions